daiquocnguyen/Graph-Transformer/README.md

 - 17-05-2020: Release a Pytorch 1.5.0 implementation.

-- 11-12-2019: Release a Tensorflow 1.14 implementation for unsupervised transductive and supervised inductive settings.
+- 11-12-2019: Release a Tensorflow 1.14 implementation for both supervised inductive setting and unsupervised transductive setting.

 ### Training